tedsmith/quickhash/README.md

 Compiling the Project
 ---------------------

-Binaries for Windows, Linux and Apple macOS are available from http://quickhash-gui.org.
+Pre-compiled binaries for Windows, Linux and Apple macOS are available from http://quickhash-gui.org.

-But if you need or want to compile yourself, then first clone the source code: `git clone https://github.com/tedsmith/quickhash.git`
+If you need, or want, to compile it yourself, then first clone the source code using git : `git clone https://github.com/tedsmith/quickhash.git`

 There is an LPR file that is the Lazarus Project File.
-So you need the Lazarus IDE and Freepascal Compiler (fpc v3.0.2 and Lazarus v1.6.4, not any version above) for your chosen platform, available from www.lazarus-ide.org.
+So you need the Lazarus IDE and Freepascal Compiler (fpc v3.0.4 and Lazarus v1.8.4 or above) for your chosen platform, available from www.lazarus-ide.org.

 After installation of Lazarus and Freepascal, you need to set some things up.